manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

 FLUSH ATTRIBUTES
 ```

-Flushes all in-memory attribute updates in all the active disk tables to disk.
-Returns a tag that identifies the result on-disk state (basically, a number of actual disk attribute saves performed since the server startup).
+The FLUSH ATTRIBUTES command flushes all in-memory attribute updates in all the active tables to disk.
+It returns a tag that identifies the result on-disk state, which represents the number of actual disk attribute saves performed since the server startup.

 ```sql
 mysql> UPDATE testindex SET channel_id=1107025 WHERE id=1;